-Preparing Forms 1099-MISC can be difficult, but we are here to help simplify things!
+Preparing Form 1099-MISC can be difficult, but we are here to help simplify things!

-Before you prepare your Forms 1099-MISC, you will need to gather the tax information for the business or payer and recipient or payee, as well as the amounts paid to the recipient.
+Before you prepare your forms, you will need to gather the tax information for the business or payer and recipient or payee, as well as the amounts paid to the recipient.

 A. Business Information